qwezarty/wow-addon-manager/README.md

 ## Features will be supported

-- source: curseforge(in process), wowinterface(planned)
+- source: curseforge(in progress), wowinterface(planned)

-- search/detail/install/remove addons(in process)
+- search/detail/install/update/remove addons(in progress)

-- check if there're addons outdated and update them(in process)
+- check if there're addons outdated and update them all(planned)

 - local addons auto detected(planned)

-- windows 10 will be full supported at release v1.0
+- windows-10 && macOS will both be full supported at release v1.0

 ## Setup notes